greglan/greglan.github.io/_security/reversing/oneplus6t-trustzone.md

 ---
-title:  "Reversing of the Onplus 6T trustzone"
+title:  "Reversing of the Oneplus 6T trustzone"
 topic: "reversing"
 ---